celestiaorg/docs/docs/developers/run-wordle.md

 wordled tx wordle submit-wordle giant --from alice --keyring-backend test --chain-id wordle -b async -y
 ```

-> NOTE: We are submitting a transaction asynchronously due to avoiding
+> NOTE: You are submitting a transaction asynchronously due to avoiding
   any timeout errors.
-With Rollmint as a replacement to Tendermint, we
+With Rollmint as a replacement to Tendermint, you
   need to wait for Celestia's Data-Availability network to ensure a block
   was included from Wordle, before proceeding to the next block.
 Currently,
   in Rollmint, the single aggregator is not moving forward with the next block